 While some Kubernetes monitoring solutions require extensive configuration, the Circonus offering can be up and running in just 2-3 commands.
 Our easy-to-install agent is ready to go in 10 minutes or less and data immediately begins to populate graphs.
 And because our turnkey alerting and dashboards are available out-of-the-box with zero set-up or configuration required, you can immediately automate your health monitoring.
 Watch this 90-second video to see just how easy the installation process is.

 Working with Kubernetes can be challenging, which is why we made our monitoring solution comprehensive in its capabilities, but automated and turnkey, so organizations are empowered to more easily surface clear, actionable insights that can immediately help them unlock more value from their Kubernetes deployment.
-But don’t just take our word for it — sign up for a free, no commitment 45 day trial and see for yourself.
+But don’t just take our word for it — sign up for the free edition of our Kubernetes monitoring solution and see for yourself.
 Your clusters will thank you.